deeplearning4j/deeplearning4j-docs/cio-chief-information-officer-machine-learning-ai.md

 #### Data Engineers

 Data engineers are more involved with gathering, moving and storing the data.
-If there are data pipelines to be built in order to transform the data in one way or another, especially on a high-throughput production stack, then data engineers will likely be the people do do it, rather than data scientists.
-Data engineers
+If there are data pipelines to be built in order to transform the data somehow, especially on a high-throughput production stack, then data engineers will likely be the people to build it, rather than data scientists.
+Often the data scientists prototype a series of data transforms that later has to be rewritten in a more performant manner.

+Data engineers typically work with the "big data" stack, using languages such as Java, Scala, C# and C/C++.

 ### Tooling

 ### Infrastructure